 - Injuring agents (biological, chemical, physical, psychological)

-Signs and Symptoms
+Signs and symptoms

 - Altered ability to continue previous activities

-- Atrophy of involved muscle group
+- Atrophy of the involved muscle group

 - Autonomic responses (diaphoresis, changes in BP, respiration, pulse)